Veliky Novgorod: Novgorod Republic

 After the great schism, Novgorod struggled from the beginning of the 13th century against Swedish, Danish, and German crusaders.
 During the Swedish-Novgorodian Wars, the Swedes invaded lands where some of the population had earlier paid tribute to Novgorod.
 The Germans had been trying to conquer the Baltic region since the late 12th century.
 Novgorod went to war 26 times with Sweden and 11 times with the Livonian Brothers of the Sword.
-The German knights, along with Danish and Swedish feudal lords, launched a series of uncoordinated attacks in 1240–1242.
+The German knights, along with Danish and Swedish feudal lords, launched a series of uncoordinated attacks between 1240 and 1242.
 Novgorodian sources mention that a Swedish army was defeated in the Battle of the Neva in 1240.
 The Baltic German campaigns ended in failure after the Battle on the Ice in 1242.
 After the foundation of the castle of Viborg in 1293 the Swedes gained a foothold in Karelia.
-On August 12, 1323, Sweden and Novgorod signed the Treaty of Nöteborg, regulating their border for the first time.
+On 12 August 1323, Sweden and Novgorod signed the Treaty of Nöteborg, regulating their border for the first time.

+In the 15th century, Novgorod faced significant struggles with food scarcity, which lasted for a decade in the mid-15th century.
+This scarcity had profound implications for the population and the city's stability during that time, including its downfall.
+Novgorod was a hub for trade, attracting German merchants in substantial numbers, around 200 German merchants resided in the trade city in the 1430s, comprising about 1% of the total population of Novgorod at that time.
+The interactions between these merchants and the local population contributed to the nature of Novgorod during that time, influencing its economic prosperity and cultural diversity.

 The city's downfall occurred partially as a result of its inability to feed its large population, making it dependent on the Vladimir-Suzdal region for grain.
 The main cities in the area, Moscow and Tver, used this dependence to gain control over Novgorod.
 Eventually Ivan III forcibly annexed the city to the Grand Duchy of Moscow in 1478.
 The Veche was dissolved and a significant part of Novgorod's aristocracy, merchants and smaller landholding families was deported to central Russia.
 The Hanseatic League kontor was closed in 1494 and the goods stored there were seized by Muscovite forces.